-Remember the 15th of September?
-No reason why you should, after all it’ll be ten weeks ago on Sunday.
-If I’m asked a question like that, my first instinct, if the date asked about falls between August and May, is to try and think of the nearest City game to that date to give me some form of reference point and, in this instance, that does the trick because City lost 1-0 at Derby on the 14th and manager Erol Bulut was sacked the same day.
+Remember the 22nd of September?
+No reason why you should, after all it’ll be nine weeks ago on Sunday.
+If I’m asked a question like that, my first instinct, if the date asked about falls between August and May, is to try and think of the nearest City game to that date to give me some form of reference point and, in this instance, that does the trick because City surrendered 2-0 to Leeds on the 21st and manager Erol Bulut was sacked the same day.

 So, that first question leads on to a second one, why am I increasingly humming this, great, record from forty five years ago in recent days?